Missouri Nursing License Requirements

 4. Submit the Application for a Practical Nursing License.

-Note that the candidate’s signature must be notarized, and a signed photograph of the candidate measuring 2 inches by 2 inches should be included with the application.4 In addition, Section VI of the form should be signed by the administrator for the nursing program completed and submitted to the Missouri Board of Nursing in a separate sealed envelope.4
+Note that the candidate’s signature must be notarized, and a signed photograph of the candidate measuring two inches by two inches should be included with the application.4 In addition, Section VI of the form should be signed by the administrator for the nursing program completed and submitted to the Missouri Board of Nursing in a separate sealed envelope.4

 In Missouri, a graduate of an approved practical nursing program may practice under supervision for up to 90 days after graduation or until the results of the National Council Licensure Examination are received, whichever occurs first.4 Nurses who practice beyond the approved timeline may be denied approval to test and obtain a nursing license.4

 5. Register for and Take the National Council Licensure Examination for Practical Nurses.